Before we compare Webull Vs Robinhood, we should talk a bit about overall investing methods.

 Customer Service, Security, and Privacy

 These are the “invisible” parts of a brokerage – they’re all extremely important, but easy to miss since they don’t directly affect trading.
-I’ve put them all in the same section since they’re all similar in that way, but I’m going to break each of them down in “mini” sections as well.
+I’ve put them all in the same section since they’re all similar in that way, but I’m going to break each of them down into “mini” sections as well.

 In general, the pattern of Webull having slightly more features than Robinhood, while cutting back on some of the ease of use Robinhood is famous for continues.
 As you’ll see, Webull has a few customer service and security options that are currently lacking from Robinhood, but because of Robinhood’s overall strategy, are not as critical for them to offer.